 In some cases, MapReduce implementations can overcome this by seeing if a reducer is slow (just since the machine semi-crashed) and splitting its load to already finished machines.
 But if one key has a huge fraction of the data, then that part cannot be split (e.g. see "the" in word count).
-Often this requires intelligent algorithmic design - I covered some approaches in my Models of Computation for Massive Data class.
+Often this requires intelligent algorithmic design.